People in Ibiza are very child friendly and locals are generally very helpful

 It is not unusual to see local toddlers up late at night eating in restaurants and playing outside so you won’t feel out of place taking your baby or toddler out in the evenings

-Ibiza is very family friendly provided you steer clear of the areas known for clubs.
-Ibiza has become famous for the association with nightlife on the island and it is well known for its summer club scene which attracts very large numbers of tourists each year.
-However, Ibiza has so much more to offer and the island’s Government and the Spanish Tourist Office have recently begun working to promote more family-oriented tourism and there are plenty of places for families to stay away from the nightlife where you can have a fantastic holiday in a stunning location with lots to see and do.
+Ibiza has become famous for its association with nightlife and the summer club scene which attracts very large numbers of tourists each year.
+However, Ibiza has so much more to offer and the island’s Government and the Spanish Tourist Office have recently begun working to promote more family-oriented tourism.

 When to go